dcit202IntroToReactNative/GROUP-44-PRojEcT/README.md

 Assumptions and Dependencies:
 The application assumes that the user has a stable internet connection.
 The application depends on the availability and accuracy of weather data provided by the OPENWEATHERMAP API.
-OTHER DETAILED INFORMATION CHALLENGES FACED Challenges encountered during the development process included issues with integrating certain features into the application, as well as difficulties with debugging the code.
+OTHER DETAILED INFORMATION CHALLENGES FACED Challenges encountered during the development process included issues with integrating ceintegrating certain features into the application and difficulties.
 We were able to overcome these challenges by breaking down the problem into smaller parts and working on each piece individually.
 We also utilized online resources and consulted with other developers in the community to find solutions to certain issues.

-FUTURE PLANS Our future plans for the project include adding additional functionality to the application, such as the ability to integrate with other platforms and services.
+FUTURE PLANS Our plans for the project include adding additional functionality to the application, such as the ability to integrate with other platforms and services.
 We also plan to continue improving the user experience and making the application more intuitive and user-friendly.
 Additionally, we are exploring opportunities for monetization and potential partnerships with other companies in the space.

 UNIQUE FEATURE One unique feature of the Weather application is that it contains a variety of locations to check for weather conditions.
 This means that users can access weather information for multiple cities and regions around the world, making it a useful tool for travellers or anyone who wants to stay informed about weather conditions in different locations.
-Additionally, the application uses real-time data to provide users with accurate and up-to-date weather information, ensuring that they always have the most current information available.
+Additionally, the application uses real-time data to provide users with accurate and up-to-date weather information, ensuring they always have the most current information.
 Finally, the application also features an intuitive and user-friendly interface, making it easy for users to access the information they need quickly and efficiently.